Char Dham Yatra Route Map – A Voyage to the Divine

 The Char Dham Yatra route is open for only half a year, from April or May to October or November.
 The exact dates for opening and closing the temples are confirmed by the Mandir Samiti.
 It happens on the auspicious day of Maha Shivaratri and is determined by the priest of the Bhimashankar Linga Temple.

-Since the temples of Char Dham are located at the high peaks, therefore, the weather remains pleasant for most of the year.
-These temples experience heavy snowfall during the winter season, leading to their closure during the winter months.
+Since the Char Dham temples are located on high peaks, the weather remains pleasant for most of the year.
+These temples experience heavy snowfall during the winter, leading to their closure.
 Hence, the months from April/May to October/November are considered the best time to visit Char Dham.
 This is because the temples are accessible during this period.
-During winter, the idols of Kedarnath, Yamunotri, Gangotri, and Badrinath are shifted to other temples like Omkareshwar Temple in Ukhimath, Shani Dev Temple in Kharsali, Vasu Dev Temple in Joshimath, and Mukhimath Temple in Mukba, where they are worshipped during the winter season.
+During winter, the idols of Kedarnath, Yamunotri, Gangotri, and Badrinath are shifted to other temples, such as Omkareshwar Temple in Ukhimath, Shani Dev Temple in Kharsali, Vasu Dev Temple in Joshimath, and Mukhimath Temple in Mukba, where they are worshipped.

-The doors of Gangotri-Yamunotri and Kedarnath Dham were opened for devotees on 10th May and those of Badrinath Dham on 12th May.
-The other two temples, Kedarnath and Badrinath, will be open to pilgrims from the third or fourth week of May, just a few days after the opening of Yamunotri and Gangotri.
-The closing ceremony for Badrinath Dham will take place on the auspicious day of Vijay Dashami, followed by the closing of Gangotri Dham on the festival of lights, Diwali, and Kedarnath and Yamunotri Dhams simultaneously on Yama Dwitiya/Bhai Dooj.
+The doors of the Gangotri and Yamunotri dhams were opened on 19th April 2026.
+The Kedarnath Dham was opened on 22nd April 2026, and the Badrinath Dham on 24th April.
+The other two temples, Kedarnath and Badrinath, will be open to pilgrims from the last week of April.
+Just a couple of days after the opening of Yamunotri and Gangotri.
+The closing ceremony for Badrinath Dham will take place on 13th November, while the Gangotri Dham will be shut on 10th November.
+The Kedarnath and Yamunotri Dhams are shut on Bhai Dooj, which falls on 11th November 2026.

-Pilgrim’s guide – How to prepare for Char Dham Yatra
+How to Prepare for Char Dham Yatra: A Practical Checklist

 Preparing for the Char Dham Yatra requires careful planning and preparation to ensure a safe and smooth pilgrimage.
 Here are some tips on how to prepare for the Char Dham Yatra: